gatsbyjs/gatsby/docs/tutorial/part-three/index.md

 typora-copy-images-to: ./
 ---

-Gatsby lets you easily create "layout components".
+Gatsby lets you create "layout components".
 Layout components are sections of your site that you want to share across multiple pages.
 For example, Gatsby sites will commonly have a layout component with a shared header and footer.
 Other common things to add to layouts are a sidebar and navigation menu.